 How much can you raise?

-Large or small, every purchase will make a difference.
-Spend £100 with M&S online or Amazon and you raise £2.50 for us. £100 with WH Smith puts £2.00 in our pocket and so on.
-There are over 2,000 retailers on the site, and some of the donations can be as much as 15% of your purchase.
+Large or small, every purchase will make a difference. for example, spend £100 with M&S online and you raise £2.50 for us. £100 with WH Smith puts £2.00 in our pocket and so on.
+There are 4,000+ retailers on the site, and some of the donations can be as much as 15% of your purchase.

 This is a slow but steady way of raising income and each person that signs up will make a contribution – collectively we can make a bigger difference.
 That is why we need your help to keep donations coming in.
 Please sign up at:

 http://www.easyfundraising.org.uk/causes/senac and remember to opt for a DONATION REMINDER